OneMoreThing/deploydtutorial/step5.markdown

 In the dashboard, create a new **Users Collection**; leave it at its default name of `/users`.
 Edit the collection and add a single **string** called `name`.
 Notice that the Users Collection comes with the `email` and `password` properties.

-Add a call to `cancel("Not yet supported")` in the `PUT` and `DELETE` events.
+Add a call to `cancel("Not yet supported")` in the `On PUT` and `On DELETE` events.

 The `cancel()` function causes a request to halt with a specified error message.
 This is useful for security.
 In this case, there is no UI to edit or delete users, so you don't want that to be available over the REST API.

 On the front-end, you'll have to create a new page to allow users to register.
 Add `register.html`: